marned91/marned91/README.md

 I’m a frontend developer who recently completed a two-year Frontend Development program at Noroff.
 Throughout my studies, I focused on building modern, user-friendly web applications while writing clean, efficient, and maintainable code.
 I’m passionate about web design, responsive layouts, and creating seamless user experiences.

 ### 👀 I’m currently learning
-I'm diving into React, Typescript and Next.js.
+I'm diving into React, Typescript, Next.js and AI tools.

 ### 🤝 I’m looking to collaborate on
 I’m interested in collaborating on projects related to web development, especially those that align with my interest in creating meaningful, user-friendly solutions.